mongodb/docs/source/includes/api/list-tables/snapshot-rs-documents.rst

    * - | ``missingShards``
        | ``.clusterName``
      - string
-     - Name of the cluster for the missing :term:`shard`.
+     - Name of the cluster for the missing :manual:`shard </reference/glossary/#std-term-shard>`.

    * - | ``missingShards``
        | ``.shardName``
      - string
-     - Name of the missing :term:`shard`.
+     - Name of the missing :manual:`shard </reference/glossary/#std-term-shard>`.

    * - | ``missingShards``
        | ``.replicaSetName``
      - string
-     - Name of the replica set in the missing :term:`shard`.
+     - Name of the replica set in the missing :manual:`shard </reference/glossary/#std-term-shard>`.

    * - | ``missingShards``
        | ``.lastHeartbeat``
      - timestamp
-     - |iso8601-time| at |utc| when the last heartbeat was received from the missing :term:`shard`.
+     - |iso8601-time| at |utc| when the last heartbeat was received from the missing :manual:`shard </reference/glossary/#std-term-shard>`.

    * - ``parts``
      - array of objects
-     - Individual parts that comprise the complete :term:`snapshot`.
+     - Individual parts that comprise the complete :manual:`snapshot </reference/glossary/#std-term-snapshot>`.

-       - For a :term:`replica set`, this array contains a single document.
+       - For a :manual:`replica set </reference/glossary/#std-term-replica-set>`, this array contains a single document.
-       - For a :term:`sharded cluster`, this array contains one document for each shard plus one document for the :term:`config server`.
+       - For a :manual:`sharded cluster </reference/glossary/#std-term-sharded-cluster>`, this array contains one document for each shard plus one document for the :manual:`config server </reference/glossary/#std-term-config-server>`.

    * - | ``parts``
        | ``.clusterId``
      - string
-     - Unique identifier of the :term:`replica set`.
+     - Unique identifier of the :manual:`replica set </reference/glossary/#std-term-replica-set>`.

    * - | ``parts``
        | ``.compressionSetting``
      - string
-     - Method of compression for the :term:`snapshot`.
+     - Method of compression for the :manual:`snapshot </reference/glossary/#std-term-snapshot>`.

    * - | ``parts``
        | ``.dataSizeBytes``
      - number
-     - Total size of the data in the :term:`snapshot` in bytes.
+     - Total size of the data in the :manual:`snapshot </reference/glossary/#std-term-snapshot>` in bytes.

    * - | ``parts``
        | ``.encryptionEnabled``
      - boolean
-     - Indicator of the state of encryption of the :term:`snapshot` data.
+     - Indicator of the state of encryption of the :manual:`snapshot </reference/glossary/#std-term-snapshot>` data.

    * - | ``parts``